as228gn/L2/README.md

 Needs the hypotenuse, adjacentSide and oppositeSide properties.

 ## Contributing
-Feel free to contribute, for questions email as228gn@student.lnu.se
+Feel free to contribute, for any questions, email as228gn@student.lnu.se

 ## License
 MIT License